Quick Answer: How Long Can You Rent a Home Depot Truck?

 It’s a fairly straightforward process, and trucks are typically rented on a first-come, first-served basis unless reserved in advance.

-How to Reserve a Home Depot Truck
+How to Reserve a Home Depot Truck?

 While Home Depot does accept walk-in rentals, online reservations are highly recommended, especially on weekends or during peak moving seasons.
 You can visit the Home Depot website, choose your preferred location, and check for availability in real time.